Chill days, good friends and good vibes.

 So after some quality time with Elyu waves, we had our lunch at Surf Shack.
-And nothing’s like having a burger the day after walwalan night right!
-That’s when Jeremiah suggested to have 1 bottle of beer 😦 I’m so disappointed I can’t say no to friends, so I agreed anyway.
+And nothing’s like having a burger the day after walwalan night, right!
+That’s when Jeremiah suggested to have one bottle of beer 🙁 I’m so disappointed I can’t say no to friends, so I agreed anyway.
 Nyayks.

 After that, we had a quick dinner at Tagpuan, had isaw and dugo somewhere along the main road and proceed to start drinking AGAIN.
 We happen to have Draft Beer before heading to Surfer’s Point Deck.
 And the bartender who happen to be Mars (not sure ha) was super nice she let us taste all the available beers from the tap.
 I had what they call “Vienna” which I find so crisp and wonderfully bitter, I liked it.

 It wasn’t really early though, but it wasn’t so late either too.
 But it was our last night.
-It’s sad… the trip that I’ve been looking forward for so long is about to end.
-Man I could really use 3 drops of tears!
+And it was sad… the trip that I’ve been looking forward for so long was about to end.
+Man I could really use three drops of tears!